pzrsa/parsam.io/data/notes/atomic-habits.md

 ## Some Quotes

-- "It’s the work you did long ago—when it seemed that you weren’t making any progress—that makes the jump today possible."
+> It’s the work you did long ago—when it seemed that you weren’t making any progress—that makes the jump today possible.

-- "You have a new goal and a new plan, but you haven’t changed who you are."
+> You have a new goal and a new plan, but you haven’t changed who you are.

-- "Habits reduce cognitive load and free up mental capacity, so you can allocate your attention to other tasks."
+> Habits reduce cognitive load and free up mental capacity, so you can allocate your attention to other tasks.

-- "Be the designer of your world and not merely the consumer of it."
+> Be the designer of your world and not merely the consumer of it.

-- "One study found that when a chimpanzee learns an effective way to crack nuts open as a member of one group and then switches to a new group that uses a less effective strategy, it will avoid using the superior nut cracking method just to blend in with the rest of the chimps."
+> One study found that when a chimpanzee learns an effective way to crack nuts open as a member of one group and then switches to a new group that uses a less effective strategy, it will avoid using the superior nut cracking method just to blend in with the rest of the chimps.